PrathyushaRekapalli/Covid19PatientMonitor/README.md

 Patients must sign up, and once they are registered by a doctor or administrator they can view their vital health information through the patient portal.
 Doctors are registered under the admin portal.
 They can :
 <ul>
-<li>Register Pateints under them, if they have created accounts</li>
+<li>Register Patients under them, if they have created accounts</li>
 <li>View a list of registered patients under the current doctor account</li>
 <li>View the vital health information of registered patients</li>
 <li>View patient health fluctuation alerts (if any), under the alerts tab</li>